Pronovix/docker-drupal-dev/README.md

 MailHog captures all outgoing emails from this development environment.
 (Unless you override the default mail system configuration in Drupal.)

-If you would like to review all sent emails then check the local port of the `mailhog` container with `docker-compose ps mailhog`:
+If you would like to review all sent emails then check the local port of the `mailhog` container with `docker compose ps mailhog`:

 ```sh
              Name             Command   State                 Ports